Reviewable/Reviewable/docs/reviews.md

 If you're a repo admin, you can also set the default review style for the repo via a small link under the dropdown.

+{:.important}
-!> Snapshotted revisions won’t get restructured, so you may encounter surprising results if you switch the review style after beginning the review.
+Snapshotted revisions won’t get restructured, so you may encounter surprising results if you switch the review style after beginning the review.
 An exception to this is the case in which a revision was snapshotted only because somebody other than the PR author looked at it, in which case it appears snapshotted but is OK for restructuring.
 The purpose of this is to enable a reviewer to switch the review style, since just loading the page will show the diff and snapshot the revisions.

 ## Labels and participants summary